dummifiedme/TheNotebook/NotesVault/Parliament.md

 ### Parliament and President
 * President is not a member of any house.
-* Doesn't sit in any of its sessions.
+* Doesn't sit in any of the house or attend any of its sessions.
+* Integral part of the Parliament
-*
+	* Since, no par

+---